BradHutchings/Mmojo-Server/deploy/OpenClaw-Windows-WSL/04-Install-OpenClaw.md

 curl -fsSL https://openclaw.ai/install.sh | bash
 ```

+**Note:** This breaks with the 2026.2.21 release.
+The problem has been reported, and I am waiting for the next release to fix.
+That's how OpenClaw goes some days.

 ---
 ### Complete OpenClaw Onboarding
 You will complete OpenClaw onboarding right now to get it running quickly.
 You will connect it to Mmojo Server and set up services later.